nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

 ### 🟤 Here’s a simplified breakdown:

 **Keyboard Input:** When you press a key, the program receives that key press as input.
 It then uses this input to move the player or perform other actions.

+**Mouse Input:** When you move the mouse or click, the program receives this as input and can use it to control the player or interact with objects.

+> #### 🟩 In both cases, the term "input" describes the data or commands being sent from the user to the program, which then processes that data to produce a response or action in the game.